bbachrach/Historical_Multifam_Supply/README.md

   api_call.time <- proc.time() - ptm
 ```

-### Extract data from results
+Extract data from results.
 Create empty list.
 Start loop.
 At beginning of loop set the object to be worked on as the API return object of that list iteration.

 ``` r
   tmp_out.list <- list()